cupofcrazy/alude/readme.md

    bun install
    ```
 3. Copy `.env.example` to `.env.local` and fill in your Sanity credentials
+4. Add your Mux credentials to the Sanity Studio UI (this usually pops up when you run attempt to upload video for the first time)
-4. Run the development server:
+5. Run the development server:
    ```bash
    npm run dev
    # or